stefan-jeitler/change-blog/ReadMe.md

 ## Database

-I decided to use an SQL database rather than a NoSQL db,
+I decided to use a SQL database rather than a NoSQL db,
 because relational databases are a mature technology that meets most of my requirements.

 [Database Schema](./docs/assets/ChangeTrackerDbSchema.png)

 ## DbConnection

-There are two rules of thumb concerning db connections
+There are two rules of thumb when working with db connections

-* Open it as late as possible
+* Open it as late as possible (during an http request)
-* Keep it open as short as possible
+* Close it as soon as possible

-How to access a db connection?
+### How to get a db connection?

-Two types are designed to work with db connections.
+Two types were designed to work with db connections.

+* `Func<IDbConnection>`
+* `IDbAccessor`

+These two types can be injected into the constructor
+but only in the data access layer.

 ### `Func<IDbConnection>`

+This factory should be used in situations where no transaction is required.
+An example is the authentication handler that verifies the user's identity.
+This will never be part of a transaction.

+Things to keep in mind when working with `Func<IDbConnection>`.

+* Wrap the connection in a `using` block since it's an ephemeral disposable
+* Does not work with `IUnitOfWork`.

 ### `IDbAccessor`

+Contains only the property `DbConnection` that can be used safely
+without worrying about opening or closing/disposing connections or transactions.
+This is handled by the DbSession, Dapper and the DI Container.

+`IDbAccessor` was designed to deal with transactions
+that are controlled by **Unit of Works** in the application layer.

+Things to keep in mind when working with `IDbAccessor`

+* Do not dispose connections
+* Do not open or close connections
+* Do not begin transactions
+* Use it with Dapper only.